 - For serving (just before eating): In a large serving dish, put all the crispy bread in the bottom.
 Drizzle it with two ladles of tomato sauce (without the shrimp).
 Then add a layer of the cooked rice (after reheating).
 Follow it with the shrimp pieces with some tomato sauce (key is not to soak the rice with the sauce).

-Easy Creamy Mushroom Chicken
+Creamy Turmeric Chicken

 Black-Eyed Peas Stew

 Sometimes the simplest food is the most delicious.
 This Black-Eyed Peas Stew is a favourite family recipe to be served with white rice or vermicelli rice.
 I love to add red bell pepper to the traditional recipe because it gives the stew natural sweetness without the need to add sugar to the tomato sauce.
 A handful of […]

 Quinoa Mahshi Mesh Mahshi